The Lowdown on the Best Places Where to Eat in Little Rock

 We appetized (is that a word?) our way through burrata, zucchini flowers stuffed with shrimp in a lobster sauce and pate served with the South’s favorite vegetable, okra.
 For the main course, I had roast chicken served over gnocchi that was the softest pillow of deliciousness.

 And dessert?
-Well, I already said you’d want one of everything.
-Lush chocolates, rich ice creams and my perfectly dusted lava cake that I got so excited about, I forgot to take a photo before I finished it.
-The perfect sweet ending to a meal that we didn’t want to end.
+You’ll want one of everything.
+Lush chocolates, rich ice creams and a perfectly dusted lava cake that I got so excited about, I forgot to take a photo before I finished it.
+The ideal sweet ending to a meal that we didn’t want to end.

 Southerner Says: the menu changes seasonally at One Eleven so the items mentioned here might not always be available.
-For more casual dining, check out the Capital Bar & Grill for another amazing option for food and cocktails at the Capital Hotel.
+For a more laid back dining experience, check out the Capital Bar & Grill, also in the Capital Hotel for a different take on Little Rock food and cocktails.
+Pro tip: don’t skip their famous pecans.

 The Root

-Jack, a man of vision, was way ahead of his time in 2011 when he opened The Root.
-Farm to table wasn’t as common then as it is now.
-Jack set out to work with small businesses and farms to make his concept a reality.
-Now, eight years later, they source their food from over 55 different farms and producers in Arkansas.
+Jack, was way ahead of his time when he opened in 2011.
+The farm to table concept wasn’t as widely know back then as it is now.
+Working with small businesses and farms, Jack created a brand and his concept quickly became a reality.
+Now, years later, they source their food from over fifty-five different farms and food-producers in Arkansas.

-All that attention to detail makes for tasty, homemade food with a Southern twist.
-My Roots Benny was classic Eggs Benedict but with fresh greens and ham from a local source that makes you never want to eat any other kind of ham again.
+All that fresh food and attention to detail makes for tasty, homemade dishes with a southern twist.
+My Roots Benny was classic Eggs Benedict served with fresh greens and locally-sourced ham that makes you never want to eat any other kind of ham again.
+And the pancake was one of the best I’ve had.

-And any place that serves fresh squeezed orange juice mimosas in Ball jars is definitely going on a where to eat in Little Rock list.
+Imo, any place that serves fresh squeezed orange juice mimosas in Ball jars is definitely going on my where to eat in Little Rock list.
 Stop by The Root for breakfast, lunch, dinner or my favorite, all day Sunday breakfast.
-Oh, did I mention they were on Diners, Drive ins & Dives?
+Oh, did I mention they appeared on Food Network’s Diners, Drive ins & Dives?

 The Pantry

 If you are in Little Rock and a hankering for German food kicks in, The Pantry is where to eat in Little Rock.
-Owner Tomas Bohm has two locations that serve up German and Czech dishes in a cozy European atmosphere.
+Owner Tomas Bohm has two locations that serve up German and Czech dishes, with a bit of southern twist, in a cozy European atmosphere.

-The Wiener Schnitzel I ordered was prepared traditionally with perfectly crisp iron skillet potatoes.
+My classic Wiener Schnitzel was prepared traditionally with perfectly crisp iron skillet potatoes.
 The appetizer of Brussel Sprouts with Roasted Garlic Aioli was also a delicious hit for the entire table.
 But the dish that surprised me the most was the Baked Bacon Wrapped Dates.
-Sweet and savory, it was the perfect appetizer.
+Sweet and savory – the perfect appetizer.

-The Pantry is are open for lunch and dinner.
-Check their website for the hours since each location has different hours.
+The Pantry is open for lunch and dinner but check their website for the specific information since each location has different dining hours.

 Lassis Inn

 Did you know that Arkansas has a Food Hall of Fame?
 I sure didn’t.
 At least not until I visited the Lassis Inn.
-Named after the original owner, Molassis Watson, the restaurant was inducted with the first round of inductees in 2017.
+Named after the original owner, Molassis Watson, the restaurant is so famous it was inducted in the first round of inductees in 2017.

-The tiny, unassuming, blue house that sits in a residential neighborhood has a long history in Little Rock.
-The restaurant started out serving lunches of cold cuts to workers in 1905.
-Later on they added catfish and ultimately, fish ribs or buffalo ribs.
+The tiny, unassuming, blue house that sits in a residential neighborhood has a long history in Little Rock, starting out serving refreshing lunches of cold cuts to workers in 1905.
+Later on, as their popularity grew, they added catfish and ultimately, fish ribs or buffalo ribs, to the menu

 Being from the South where fried fish and catfish are pretty popular, I still didn’t know anything about fish ribs.
 I honestly spent most of the day thinking we were going to eat wings or ribs for lunch.
 However, I soon learned that fish ribs or buffalo ribs, are from the Buffalo fish, a freshwater fish with white flaky meat similar to a catfish.

-Fried perfectly in a crispy corn meal batter, the ribs have a thin sliver of bone that can easily be pulled out.
-The Lassis Inn serves theirs with your choice of other typical Southern sides, fried okra, slaw and hush puppies.
-If you’d rather stick to catfish, they have that too and choose from either filets or steaks.
+Fried perfectly in a light, crispy corn meal batter, the ribs have a thin sliver of bone that can easily be pulled out.
+The Lassis Inn serves them up with your choice of other typical Southern sides – fried okra, slaw and hush puppies.
+If you’d rather stick to catfish, they offer that too and you can choose from either filets or steaks.

 Red Door

-Not only did I have the pleasure of eating my favorite Sunday Brunch of Eggs Benedict and mimosas at Red Door, a Little Rock institution, but I had the privilege to do so with the award winning owner/chef Mark Abernathy himself and a side of cheese dip.
+Not only did I have the pleasure of eating my favorite Sunday brunch of eggs Benedict and mimosas at Red Door, a Little Rock institution, but I also had the privilege to do so with the award winning owner/chef Mark Abernathy himself, plus a side of cheese dip.
 I don’t think brunch can get much more special.

 One of the smartest and funniest people I’ve ever met, Chef Abernathy’s story telling could keep you entertained for hours.
 A successful restaurateur, he has no formal culinary training but can without a doubt tell you where to eat in Little Rock and tell you a good story about it.